AmazeeLabs/webform_prepopulate/README.md

 # Webform pre-populate

-Pre-populate a Drupal Webform with an external data source without disclosing information in the URL.
+Pre-populate a Drupal Webform with an external data source without disclosing information via the URL.

+## Use case

+When user data are not stored in Drupal and Webform elements have to be prepopulated.
+Passing values as plain URL parameters are disclosing information in some cases:
+- When they are passed over http
+- Values can be stored in the server logs
+- Values can be stored in analytics tools (e.g. Google Analytics)

+Since GDPR, deleting these data could be something hard to tackle.

+## Proposed solution

+Pass a hash in the url (user id's could be easy to guess) so a mapping can be done between the systems.

 Currently, only the _file_ data source is supported.
+This could be extended later with API calls and authentication.

 ## Prepare a file